avidlaud/SEP_SMFLSpring2021/3_integration_testing/README3.txt

 To run these tests, ensure that all required packages are installed by following the instructions in ../1_code/README1.txt.

+Additionally, the environment variable `TEST_DB_URL` must be added to the .env file in both stock and league.

 If all packages are installed, running `npm test` in either the league or stock directories will run our test suite.
+Note that for the league tests to be completed, the stock service must be running.

 AUTHORS
 	(Refer to ../1_code/README1.txt)